|

 Despite having two days of surgery,

-all is straight now, John.
-We all really do appreciate your time and
+straight now, John.
+We all really do appreciate your time and effort.
+I can

-effort.
-I can tell you there were many tears of joy today.
-If I ever get
+tell you there were many tears of joy today.
+If I ever get to come to

 "Clive played Sunday League